CS:2630, Computer Organization Notes

-For most of their users, Computers are very mysterious things, machines that can almost think, machines that can execute programs written in languages like Python, Java, C, Ada, Pascal, Basic, Algol, COBOL, or FORTRAN, and that can run applications that process what seems to be an infinite variety of data types.
+For most of their users, Computers are very mysterious things, machines that can almost think, machines that can execute programs written in languages like Python, Java, C++, Ada, Pascal, Basic, Algol, COBOL, or FORTRAN.
+These languages have many built-in data types such as integers, floating-point numbers and strings, and they provide tools allowing applications to create and process an infinite variety of other data types.

 Here, we assume that the reader understands how to program a computer, in at least one of these many and varied programming languages, and we ask, what is really going on inside the box?
 How does the computer execute that program?
 How can any physical mechanism carry out instructions expressed in a language as complex as any of the languages mentioned in the previous paragraph?